jain7aman/SDN_LTE/cs733/assignment4/README.md

 ### Installation Instructions
 <code>go get </code> github.com/jain7aman/cs733/assignment4

-Five files are supposed to be there <br/>
+Seven files are supposed to be there <br/>
 1. node.go contains the code for all the structure variables state machine is using. <br/>
 2. follower.go, candidate.go and leader.go contains the code for respective states of the state machine. <br/>
 3. raft.go contains all the initialization and handler method of wrapper node for the state machine. <br/>